zamzamraihan/frontendmentor/README.md

-### This is the place for my practice journey using frontendmentor.com plattform
+### This is the place for my practice journey using frontendmentor.com platform